Due diligence reporting tool

 Please confirm when your last supervisory visit was by the FCA/ PRA and confirm any key issues arising.

-We are an FCA solo-regulated firm.
-To date we have not been subject to a full supervisory visit.
-We keep open channels of communication with the FCA and promptly responds to any requests for information.
+The regulated entities in the Nucleus Group have not been subject to a full supervisory visit to date.
+We keep open channels of communication with the FCA and PRA and promptly respond to any requests for information.

 Please describe any disciplinary proceedings made against you.

 We’ve had no proceedings against us since we launched in December 2006.
-You can validate this independently via the FCA register: https://register.fca.org.uk/
+You can validate this independently if you wish via register.fca.org.uk.

 Is your platform a suitable vehicle for my clients who are in different life stages, for example those in accumulation and decumulation?

-Yes, since launch advisers have been using our platform to help manage clients in accumulation and decumulation life stages.
-For clients in the accumulation stage, we provide access to a range of assets to suit client needs in relation to risk, asset and fund allocation.
+Yes, advisers use our platform to help manage clients in the accumulation and decumulation life stages.
+For clients in the accumulation stage, we provide access to a range of assets to suit client needs in relation to risk, asset, and fund allocation.
 Also, we offer a range of savings and investment wrappers, to help advisers achieve the optimal tax treatment for their clients.
 Our range of portfolio management tools allow users to effectively manage accumulation portfolios.

-Portfolio decumulation is a key area of focus and development for platforms.
-We have automated phased drawdown which provides the functionality to allow efficient online management of the frequency, amount and payment date of income from any active phased drawdown.
+We have automated phased drawdown which provides the functionality to allow efficient online management of the frequency, amount, and payment date of income from any active phased drawdown.

-Yes, it’s easy to take money off our platform.
-Our philosophy is to make taking an income easy and our wrappers allow straight-through-processing income set-up at the new business stage, or easily at any time subject to the wrapper type e.g. pensions and bonds have specific withdrawal tax-related rules.
+Our philosophy is to make taking an income easy and our wrappers allow income to be set-up at the new business stage, or easily at any time subject to the wrapper type (pensions and bonds have specific withdrawal tax-related rules).

 Are there any circumstances where it’s easier to contribute than to withdraw money from the platform?

-Where regulations allow we always make the ability to withdraw money from a platform account as straightforward as making contributions.
+Where regulations allow, we aim to make withdrawing money from a platform account as straightforward as making contributions.

 Do you make any charges for withdrawals?